 - Risks to the economy follow the built environment due to lost productivity, disaster relief costs, unfunded liabilities due to extreme weather, and ongoing climatic changes.

 - Projections of severe droughts will reduce water availability.
-Water demands will increase due to population growth in these regions – Auckland, Bay of Plenty, Northland, Waikato, Greater Wellington, Hawkes’s Bay, and Otago, will add more pressure to water supplies.
+Water demands will increase due to population growth in these regions – Auckland, Bay of Plenty, Northland, Waikato, Greater Wellington, Hawkes’s Bay, and Otago, which will add more pressure to water supplies.

 National Climate Change Risk Assessment for New Zealand, Main report.
 (2020, August).
 Ministry for the Environment.
 Retrieved from https://www.mfe.govt.nz/sites/default/files/media/Climate%20Change/national-climate-change-risk-assessment-main-report.pdf